irahulcse/Flutter_Pokemon_App/README.md

 # Live Working Project:

 [Demo Application](https://irahulcse.github.io/Telegram_Ui_Flutter/)

-## Features Needed to Be Added:

-* [✅] Live Working Project
-* [✅] Widgets used like ListTile, ListView Builder, Center, Text and Circle Avatar Widgets
-* [❌] Everything is static right now, no API integration done on it.

 ### Created with :heart:
 A a Pre-Final Year Computer Science Student, an experienced Software Developer with a demonstrated history of working in the information technology and services industry.
 Seasoned Competitive Coder.
 Skilled in C++, Python, Data Analysis, Java, Dart and Julia.
 Strong information technology professional with a Bachelor of Engineering - BE focused in Computer Science from Chandigarh University.